 AGR1460 (3-0) 3 cr. hrs.
-Equine Science and Management (spring)
+Equine Science & Management (Spring)

 An introductory course to equine science and management designed to provide a basic core of information necessary for success in equine-related occupations.
-The course will prepare students for managing small one- or two-horse facilities, as well as provide them with a sound foundation for advanced equine education programs.
+Prepares students for managing small one- or- two horse facilities, as well as provide them with a sound foundation for advanced equine education programs.

-(3-0) 3 cr. hrs.
-Advanced Equine Science and Management (spring)
+AGR1480 (3-0) 3 cr. hrs.
+Advance Equine Science & Management (Spring)

 Prerequisite: AGR1460 or instructor consent.

-An advanced course to AGR1460. designed to provide students with a greater understanding of how to successfully manage and care for an equine business with a large number of horses.
-This course will provide instruction in successful breeding, marketing, raising and caring for horses, and will prepare students for a career in the equine industry.
+An advanced course to AGR1460, designed to provide students with a greater understanding of how to successfully manage and care for an equine business with a large number of horses.
+Provides instruction in successful breeding, marketing, raising and caring for horses, and will prepare students for a career in the equine industry.
 Students are expected to possess basic skills and conceptual techniques of equine science and management.

-\\ (3-0) 3 cr. hrs.
-AGR1550 Livestock Production (fall)
+AGR1550 (3-0) 3 cr. hrs.
+Livestock Production (Fall)

-A course designed to develop skills necessary to successfully manage a livestock enterprise.
+Designed to develop skills necessary to successfully manage a livestock enterprise.
 Emphasis will be placed on selection, reproduction, housing, and environment management.
-Breeds and enterprise selection and the economics of beef, dairy, swine and sheep are covered.
+Breeds and enterprise selection and the economics of beef, dairy, swine, sheep and goats are covered.
+Basic management of equine and poultry facilities and operations is included.

 AGR1650 (3-0) 3 cr. hrs.
-Agriculture Credit & Finance (spring)
+Agriculture Credit & Finance (Spring)